English at Prince Rock Primary School

 Children will be taught two key writing skills:

 - Transcription – the use of correct spelling and grammar

 - Composition – articulating ideas and structuring them in speech and writing

 ReadWriteInc., in addition to teaching reading, supports the children to write words correctly and learn to spell.
 From November 2014, children will take part in a 10 minute daily handwriting activity.
 Spelling continues to be taught throughout the school and forms a key part of homework activities.

 Alongside this, children will be taught to write imaginative and articulate texts using a ‘Talk for Writing’ approach.
 This involves immersing children in powerful writing which they learn and can perform.
 They explore word and sentence structures that they can use in their own writing.
 They will adapt the texts they are learning and then write their own pieces, applying the skills learnt.
 These writing activities will be stimulating, relate to the children’s experiences and interests and be prepared for real audiences and purposes.

 The spelling and grammar appendices of the new curriculum will be followed in each year group.
 The use of Talk for Writing grammar progression sheets will structure teaching and progression throughout the school.

-English is led by a literacy team that comprises a teaching assistant, the Reading Recovery Teacher, ReadWriteInc manager and Deputy Head.
+English is led by a literacy team that comprises a teaching assistant, the Reading Recovery Teacher, ReadWriteInc manager, English subject leader and Headteacher.
 A governor has specific responsibility for English and the team will update the curriculum governors on priorities and progress in English.